-⚓ Federal Judge Spikes Attempts to Dismiss Blackbeard’s Lawsuit
+⚓ Federal Judge Spikes NC Attempts to Dismiss Blackbeard’s Lawsuit

 Pirates not welcome here!
 That was the message U.S. District Judge Terrence W. Boyle delivered Thursday, March 23, 2017 to the North Carolina Department of Natural and Cultural Resources (NCDNCR), its employees and the Friends of Queen Anne’s Revenge in response to their motion to dismiss a Federal Lawsuit brought by Nautilus Productions.